-I arrived to Rome in an afternoon coming from Perugia, as I said earlier, only because I needed to use the airport there.
+I arrived to Rome in an afternoon coming from Perugia, the town of the Baci Chocolate Factory, as I said earlier, only because I needed to use the airport there.
 I slept the whole way, I woke up when my landscape started to be gray and somehow dirty, when I knew I was definitely approaching.
 I finally arrived to Rome and everything I was told about Rome in my Italian culture classes was totally true: there were gypsies all over the place, people who didn’t really look trustworthy, not exactly that beautiful place the movie told me about.

 I managed to see some of Rome thanks to an amazing friend at my hostel.
 She has been in Rome for a while and she insisted that I shouldn’t leave Rome without seeing that amazing Trevi Fountain.
 The same fountain where all the adventure Lizzie McGuire has begun.
 I did the same thing as the movie (fortunately I did what happened in Lizzie McGuire, and not what happens in La Dolce Vita!)
 I threw a coin to the fountain.
 I threw it making a wish of not coming back again.
 The boys in the city weren’t as amazing as the movie in my teenage showed me.
 And yes, I felt like if I was living a deja vu (thanks Italian class!) because everything seemed so familiar to me.